Nintendo: Holiday Momentum

 What I can conclude is this, the Nintendo Switch and the Super NES Classic is going on sale this holidays for the first time.
 With its new flagship product and a former flagship console from the 1990s re-released, I see the profit numbers hitting a new high.

 Currently the stock is trading at $48.30 and the last time it traded at this price was about 10 years ago in 2008-2009 when the Wii was released in 2006.
-At the time, the news media was raving about how Wii blew away the competition, and the stock traded $60 - $80 range.
+At the time, the news media was raving about how the Wii blew away the competition, and the stock traded in the $60 - $80 range then.
+If the Switch has just as much demand as the Wii then the stock going back into at least the $60 range is possible.

 A Few Risks